Posted on Wednesday November 6th, 2013 by Rebecca McCormick

 Over the past few months I've been working on a best practice guide for email creative as part of the DMA's Best Practices hub.
 Its taken a while to put together but it should be ready for release very soon.
 Its not meant as a definitive guide on how to create fantastic email campaigns but more a collection of ideas gained from experience.

-Posted on Friday January 7th, 2011 by Amy King
+Posted on Friday January 21st, 2011 by Rebecca McCormick

 Posted on Monday January 10th, 2011 by Tom Chiverton